 In the recent case of Coleman v Soccer Association of Columbia, the Court was asked to do away with contrib in favor of something called “comparative negligence.”
 That means the Judge or jury would weigh each sides liability for an accident and assign a percentage of fault to each side.
 Your award would be reduced by the amount you were at fault.
 If you were only 1% at fault for the accident, then you would only get 99% of the total damages.

 Interestingly, one of the Judges wrote a scathing dissent arguing for abolishment of contrib.
 He lost that argument, but his dissent is what made the case newsworthy (at least to lawyers).
+In all, four of the Judges advised the General Assembly to revisit the issue, but they have not done so as of 2018.

 Conclusion & Next Steps